-Grade Level 9-12 Credits 1 each
+Grade Leve 9-12 Credits 1 each Required? an as a same a same

 Visual Arts courses provide students with knowledge and opportunities to explore a variety of art forms and to create individual works of art.
 Courses address design elements and principles, language, materials, and processes used to produce various kinds of visual arts.
 As students advance they are encouraged to develop their own creative styles.
 Although the focus of most of these courses is on production of art, study of the structures, purposes, humanities, processes, are included.
 Career opportunities in visual art are also explored.